Food packaging: Types

-Packaging design may vary largely depending on the function that are fashioned into different types of packages and containers, and depending on the food products and their function, such as:
+Packaging design may vary largely depending on the functions that are fashioned into different types of packages and containers, and depending on the food products and their functions, such as:

-Since almost all food products is packed in some fashion, food packaging is both fundamental and pervasive.
-Additionally, by enabling the creation and standardization of brands, it provides the opportunity to realized significant advertising, extensive distribution, and mass merchandising.
-Therefore, a distinction between the various type (or level) of packaging needs to be made.
+Since almost all food products are packed in some fashion, food packaging is both fundamental and pervasive.
+Additionally, by enabling the creation and standardization of brands, it provides the opportunity to realize significant advertising, extensive distribution, and mass merchandising.
+Therefore, a distinction between the various types (or levels) of packaging needs to be made.